AndresGarciaEscovar/Python-Utilities/README.md

 - Program can now be saved, write the compile function.
 - Remember to return the text, or not...make a quick function to do this.
 - Write to run as a function,  or as a package.
+- Remember to remove packages that are not needed.